skojaku/digitalgarden/src/site/notes/Productivity/Automation/Directive - Powerful integration of python scripts into workflow - Snakemake.md

 output_file = snakemake.output["output_file"]
 ```

 I favor `script` because it makes workflow more readable and makes it easier to pass many variables.
 The `shell` can be lengthy, especially when there are many variables (`input`, `output`, `params`, `resources`, etc.).
-Furthermore, the `shell` creates an implicit dependency.
-For instance, the arguments are order sensitive, meaning the order of ideas should be matched to that assumed in the script.
-This can disaster in many ways, e.g., misspecifying parameter values and overriding input files.
+With`shell`, the arguments are order sensitive, incurring an additional maintenance cost.
+With `script`, each parameter is specified by parameter names, which is a big plus in terms of readability.

 A drawback of the `script` is that it makes the script non-standalone; you can run it only via snakemake because otherwise, the `snakemake` object is not created.
 This is not a good feature when testing the hand.
-One way to make it standalone is to check that `snakemake` is defined, e.g.,
+One way to make it standalone is to check if `snakemake` is defined before accessing it:
 ```python
 import sys